Tree trimming bare spots

 Landscaping

-If the bare spots are severe or you're unsure of the cause, it's best to consult a professional landscaper or arborist.
-They can assess the underlying issue and provide tailored recommendations to restore your lawn's health.
+If the bare spots are extensive or the underlying cause is unclear, it's best to consult a professional landscaper or arborist.
+They can assess the situation, provide recommendations, and perform any necessary tree trimming or other treatments to help restore your landscape.

 Step-by-Step Guide